martinboers/plcnext-book/src/ch01-02-shell-session.md

 ## Starting a Shell Session

-The PLC is running a secure shell (ssh) daemon so, once the PLC is accessible on the local area network, we can go ahead and open a shell session on the PLC from the host:
+The PLC is running a secure shell (ssh) daemon so, once the PLC is accessible on the local area network, you can go ahead and open a shell session on the PLC from the host:

 ```text
 $ ssh admin@192.168.178.10